For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Flying training began at Goodwood in 1940 when pilots were taught operational flying techniques in Hurricanes and Spitfires.

-Our Copse Membership gives you the chance to experience our new state of the art Short Game Area, six-hole Short Course and putting green.
-Perfect for an elite player looking to turn three shots into two, or a beginner looking to enjoy their practice in a relaxed setting.
+Our Copse Membership gives you the chance to experience the state of the art Short Game Area, six-hole Short Course and putting green.